nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] **Playtest**.
 Playtest through game to ensure everything works.
 * [ ] **Merge and release**.
 Merge into `master`, cut a new build in Unreal, and upload a GitHub release.
 * [ ] Do a CAR/STAR write-up describing your challenge, action, and result.
 This is important!
 No one cares about the game, the interesting part is in how you built it.
+* [ ] Document your code and any neat little utilities that you created

 ## After a break